 Here we look at the features of a Debt Management Plan and help you decide if it’s the best solution for you.
 As with all debt solutions and debt management companies, it’s important to seek professional, impartial advice before making your choice.

 A Debt Management Plan is an agreement with your creditors to repay your debts in instalments.
 With a DMP you may be able to get your creditors to freeze or suspend interest charges, which will help you clear your debts faster.

 Debt Management Plans are set up and managed by debt management companies (DMCs), who typically charge a fee for their services, which will be included in the repayments you make.

 Both the National Debtline and the Consumer Credit Counselling Service (CCCS) offer free Debt Management Plans.

-Once your Debt Management Plan is set up, you’ll only need to make one monthly payment to the debt management company.
+Once your free Debt Management Plan is set up, you’ll only need to make one monthly payment to the debt management company.
 The DMC will then share the money fairly between your creditors.